sevinchboltakova03-dev/Data-Analytics-Portfolio/SQL/Customer-Churn-Analysis/README.md

     ├── churn_by_payment.png
     └── churn_by_internet.png
 ```

 ---

 ## Conclusion

-This project demonstrates the use of SQL for customer behaviour analysis and business problem solving.
+This project demonstrates how SQL can be used to analyze customer behaviour, identify churn patterns, and generate actionable business insights.

-By analyzing churn patterns across different customer segments, this project provides insights that can support data-driven decisions and improve customer retention strategies.
+The findings from this analysis can help businesses understand customer risks and develop strategies to improve customer retention.